docker-library/docs/influxdb/content.md

     %%IMAGE%%:1.8 /init-influxdb.sh
 ```

-The above would create the database `db0`, create an admin user with the password `supersecretpassword`, then create the `telegraf` user with your telegraf's secret password.
-It would then exit and leave behind any files it created in the volume that you mounted.
+The command creates the following:

+-	a database named `db0`
+-	an admin user `admin` with the password `supersecretpassword`
+-	a `telegraf` user with the password `secretpassword`

+The `-rm` flag causes Docker to exit and delete the container after the script runs.
+The data and configuration files created during initialization remain in the mounted volume (the host's `$PWD` directory).